Disa India Ltd.

 CHANGE IN THE NATURE OF BUSINESS

 There has been no change in the nature of business of the Company during the financialyear.

-Considering the past records of the Company and keeping in view the future outlookyour Board of Directors recommends a final Dividend of Rs.
+Considering the dividend history of the Company and keeping in view the future outlookyour Board of Directors recommend a final Dividend of Rs.
 2.50/- (i.e. 25%) per EquityShare of Rs.10/- each for the year amounting to Rs.
 4.4 Million including dividenddistribution tax.